 Why might a humanist be motivated to engage in dialogue with religious people?
 What areas of common ground can be found?

 Why might humanists care about the environment?
 Is the natural world only important because of its use to human beings?

-Humanist perspectives on the good life, war and peace, crime and punishment, human rights, wealth and poverty, secularism and more.
+Humanist perspectives on their way on war and peace, crime and punishment, prejudice and discrimination, and families and relationships.